Store Creation

 SaveStore.save(input) // call other store`s handler

-input // do not forget to return the "next" store state!
+input // do not forget to return the new store state

 }